axelarnetwork/axelar-contract-deployments/evm/README.md

 ### Prerequisites

 AxelarTransceiver and ERC1967Proxy are compiled from the example-wormhole-axelar-wsteth repo.
-Generate build using following commands:
+Generate build using the following commands:

 ```bash
 git clone https://github.com/wormhole-foundation/example-wormhole-axelar-wsteth.git
 forge build --out out --libraries "lib/example-native-token-transfers/evm/src/libraries/TransceiverStructs.sol:TransceiverStructs:<$TRANSCEIVER_STRUCTS_ADDRESS>"
 ```

+- Note: Pre-linked artifacts will be generated, i.e. TransceiverStructs library will be linked.
+This step is mandatory to deploy `AxelarTransceiver` contract.

 ### AxelarTransceiver